dlee533/just-the-docs/docs/task1.md

 ---

 ## Create a local git repository
 _Version control_ allows the programmer to view their progress and easily revert to the previous version when required.
-In order to enable version control, you first need to create a local Git repository.
+In order to enable version control, you first need to create a local _Git repository_.

-By using PyCharm's _Git_ integeration, you can create a local _git repository_ with the easy-to-understand _Graphical User Interface(GUI)_.
+By using PyCharm's _Git_ integeration, you can create a local git repository with the easy-to-understand _Graphical User Interface(GUI)_.

 1. Click ```VCS``` on the menu bar
 > ![Click "VCS" on the menu bar](../assets/images/task1-1-1.png)